 - To address any issues that arise within the group (ie. bullying, attitudes, injuries, etc.) with the parents/guardians and communicate the solution to the rest of the coaching team.

 - Lead coaches will attend Alberta Gymnastics Federation Sanctioned events with their assigned athletes.

 - To follow the Lead Coach’s training plan.
-They have a long term vision for the athlete, and team coaches will respect their vision for a particular athlete.
+The Lead Coach has a long-term vision for the athlete, and team coaches will respect the vision for each particular athlete.

-- To know one is part of a team that has a singular vision.
-That team is comprised of a number of coaches who work together to produce athletes that contribute to the whole.
-Know what that vision is and work with each other to make that vision become a reality.
+- To recognize that the Team Coach is part of a team that has a singular vision.
+That team is comprised of several coaches who collaborate to produce athletes that contribute to the whole.
+The team works toward the vision to ensure it becomes a reality.

-- Attend a non sanctioned events as assigned by the TGPD throughout the year.
+- Attend non-sanctioned events as assigned by the TGPD throughout the year.

-Team Parents/Guardians have two points of communication throughout the year, their athlete’s assigned lead coach and their contract administrator.
+Finally, Team Parents/Guardians have two points of communication throughout the year, their athlete’s assigned lead coach and a contract administrator.